Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 The show has two different jazz scores.
 For 2 Stupid Dogs, it is laid-back, which is appropriate for its simplicity, and sometimes it would tense up when the situation becomes dire.
 It would occasionally get repetitive but the music is still nice.
 The theme music by Chris Desmond and Vaughn Johnson for the intro and credits is cute and does help welcome viewers into the show.
 With Secret Squirrel being a spy parody, they went all-out to make the music as lively and thrilling as possible.
 It definitely hypes the viewers whenever the characters get into a fight or chase scene.

 Simple Characters, Familiar Voices, Newcomer Animators

-As simple as these characters are, the voice acting actually help establish their personalities with old and upcoming actors.
+As simple as these characters are, the voice acting actually helps establish their personalities with old and upcoming actors.
 Comedians Mark Schiff and Brad Garrett definitely have a subtle chemistry as Little Dog and Big Dog respectively.
-Brian Cummings' knows how to give big laughs from a big characer like Mr. Hollywood.
+Brian Cummings knows how to give big laughs from a big character like Mr. Hollywood.
 Jess Harnell gives a slick and smooth performance as Secret while Jim Cummings' high-pitched Moroccan accent is unique.
-The late Tony Jay as The Chief gives a calm yet commanding nature using his natural deep voice.
+The late Tony Jay as The Chief gives a calm yet commanding nature using his naturally deep voice.
 We sometimes get to hear from veteran actors, such as Casey Kasem and June Foray, and relatively rising actors, such as Jeff Bennett and Candi Milo.